havr67/mangosense271/README.md

 - Be prepared to ask and answer questions during check-in with customer
 - Discussion with Dr. Maciag about our design system
 - Explore WordPress Plugins on Chatbot and think of ideas on how could we implement our ideas onto those plugins

+## Mar 16, 2022
+- Explored and tested the chatbot system using JSON API
+  - Retrieving user information after the sign-up (successfully done)
+  - Log-in process with email and name (still progressing)